kubestellar/kubestellar/space-framework/docs/using-sf-for-ks.md

 #### Creating a space
 Once a space provider is defined we can now create spaces.
 To create a space we simply need to create a Space object.
 When the space becomes ready the status of the space will include reference to secrets that are used to access the space.
 **Example:**
-Crating a Space named `space`.
+Creating a Space named `space1`.
 Applying this on the core-cluster should include a pSpace on the KubeFlex space provider backend.
 ```shell
 cat <<EOF | kubectl --kubeconfig sm-kubeconfig.config apply -f -
 apiVersion: space.kubestellar.io/v1alpha1